tamnguyen820/translatify/README.md

-# translatify
+# Translatify

-A mobile translation app
+A mobile translation app made with Flutter

 ## Demo